TiagoMA90/connect/README.md

 ## Comments
 - Users (if authenticated) can write Comments on Posts.
 This functionality encourages users to give feedback on posts.
 Comments, like Posts, can also be Edited or Deleted, by following the same pattern in Posts.
-- From the Post page, users ought to click on the Dialogue iconto access the list of Comment, from there write a comment in the form, from the Comment section and hit submit.
+- From the Post page, users ought to click on the Dialogue icon to access the list of Comment, from there write a comment in the form, from the Comment section and hit submit.

 <img src="readme/img/Comments.png" alt="Comments">